orangeYao/APPLE/README.md

 **main.py** script tests the performance of assigned models on according datasets.
 Specifically, the path of datasets and model should be edited.
 Then this script can run successfully.

-**apple_helper.py** script includes the details of how apple judging model's performance.
+**apple_helper.py** script includes the details of how APPLE judging model's performance.

 **functions.py** script is made up of some functions that can be called to acheieve certain purposes.